Dereham: Early history

-A Neolithic polished greenstone axe head was found near the town in 1986, with a Neolithic axe head, flint scraper and other tools and worked flints also found in local fields during the 1980s.
+A Neolithic polished greenstone axe head was found near the town in 1986, with another Neolithic axe head, flint scraper and other tools and worked flints also found in local fields during the 1980s.
 There is evidence that the area was occupied during the Bronze Age, with burnt flints from a pot boiler site being found in 1976 and another burnt mound site located in 1987.

 In 2000, an enamelled bridle bit dating from the Iron Age was discovered, with pottery sherds also being found by field walkers in 1983.
 The town is believed to be on the Roman Road linking the Brampton with the major east-west Roman Road of the Fen Causeway.
 Some pottery and furniture remains have been found in local fields.

 In 2004, the largest number of Roman coins found in Norfolk was discovered in Dereham, over 1000 from the third century.
 A dig provided no evidence of Roman occupation, however.

 Edmund Bonner, later to become the infamous 'burning bishop', was the Rector for Dereham from 1534 to 1538.
 Many of the town's ancient buildings were destroyed in the serious fires that took place in 1581 and 1659.
 Notable buildings that survived the fire include the Church of Saint Nicholas and the nearby Bishop Bonner's cottage.
 Dereham was administered by the Abbots, then the Bishops of Ely, until the parish was taken from the church by Queen Elizabeth I.